 Randomised controlled trials are the most reliable way to compare treatments.
 Click here for more information on the treatments in the Add-Aspirin trial.

 A placebo is a “dummy” tablet.
 It looks like an aspirin tablet but it doesn’t contain any medicine.

 We are using a placebo in this study so that we can make as clear an assessment as possible about the effects of aspirin.
-To make sure the results are as reliable as possible, neither the participants, nor the doctors, will know or be able to choose who is taking aspirin and who is taking a placebo.

 Who can take part?